fadhil24-hash/Campus-Database-System/README.md

 campus_db.sql

 ## How to Run
-1. Move project to htdocs in xampp
+1. Move project to htdocs in xampp folder
 2. Import SQL database to phpmyadmin
 3. Start Apache & MySQL in xampp control panel
 4. Open localhost/campus_db in web browser